seanox/xml-micro-exchange-js/manual/api-patch.md

 The value of elements can be static (text), dynamic (XPath function) or be an XML structure.
 Also here the value is send with the request-body  and the type of processing is determined by the Content-Type:
-- `text/plain`: static text
+- `text/plain` Static text
-- `text/xpath`: XPath function
+- `text/xpath` XPath function
-- `application/xslt+xml`: XML structure
+- `application/xslt+xml` XML structure

 The PATCH method works resolutely and overwrites existing data.
 The XPath processing is strict and does not accept unnecessary spaces.
 The attributes `___rev` / `___uid` used internally by the storage are read-only and cannot be changed.